 Freezing breast milk takes a little effort, but if having a frozen stash will give you some peace of mind and allow you to stop pumping sooner and still reach your breastfeeding goals, doesn’t that make it worth it?
 I certainly think so.

 Have you started a freezer stash yet?
 Are you having trouble figuring out where to start?
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!